 Excluding Auto-configuration

-Sometimes you want to disable a specific auto-configuration class:
+Sometimes you want to disable a specific auto-configuration class entirely:

 @SpringBootApplication(exclude = {